 We have a surplus of content and a deficit of connection

 We are inundated with content right now.
 Nearly every nonprofit is running campaigns and asking for support.
 Moreover, many for-profit businesses have ramped up their advertising to capitalize on these newfound captive audiences.

-What remains scare are raw conversations, authentic encounters, and mutual exchange.
+What remains scarce are raw conversations, authentic encounters, and mutual exchanges.
 By offering virtual experiences that are truly participatory, you can invite supporters to share their wisdom, make meaningful connections, and co-create something new.
 This article provides 10 Tips and over 100 Examples of such virtual experiences you could begin offering today.